dhleong/playactor/README.md

 playactor
 =========

-*play around with your PlayStation devices*
+*play around with your playstation devices*

 ## What?